-So you want your main CPA Review course to do the heavy lifting, but give it a NINJA Boost?
+So you want your main CPA Review course to do the heavy lifting (you spent a small fortune on it – might as well use it, right?!?!), but give it a NINJA Boost?

 Good choice.
 The majority of NINJAs already have a review course by the time they even hear of us, so our reputation in the CPA Review industry is that we are the must-add supplement – particularly for our Notes, MCQ, and Audio.

 However, if you want to make the switch and pass with NINJA Only, plenty of CPA candidates do that too.

 Pass the CPA Exam by adding NINJA CPA Review (in 5 Easy Steps):